Kewarra Beach: Geography

 Kewarra Beach is bordered by the Coral Sea to the east and Kuranda National Park to the west.
 The Captain Cook Highway passes through the suburb from the south-west to the north.

 History

 Kewarra Beach is situated in the Djabugay (Tjapukai) traditional Aboriginal country.
-The origin of the suburb name is from an Aboriginal word 'kewarra', meaning 'at the footof the rainbow'.
+The origin of the suburb name is said to be from an Aboriginal word 'kewarra', meaning 'at the foot of the rainbow', though this has not been confirmed by linguists.

-The area was primarily utilised for growing sugar cane until the suburb was developed in the 1970s and 90s.
+The area was primarily used for growing sugar cane until the suburb was developed in the 1970s and 90s.
 The western side of the highway was developed with a golf course (Paradise Palms) with housing to the north and south.

 Trinity Anglican School opened its Kewarra Beach campus in 2002.